 The Union will give the Public Authority a list of all stewards and alternate stewards twice per year.
 In accordance with the employer-employee relations policy, Section XVI, stewards shall be provided reasonable release time for meetings falling within the scope of representation.
-Such paid release time shall not exceed a total of three hours in any month and shall not interfere with the provision of services to Consumers.
+Such paid release time shall not exceed a total of three hours per person in any month, shall not exceed three providers total per month, and shall not interfere with the provision of services to Consumers.
 The Union shall submit a written request to the Public Authority for paid release time for a particular steward(s) at least two (2) working days prior to the meeting whenever possible.
 The Public Authority shall compensate up to three (3) Providers for eight (8) hours at their regular hourly rate for scheduled bargaining sessions.
-Payment will also be made in if the Public Authority cancels a scheduled session with less than three business days' notice.
+Payment will also be made if the Public Authority cancels a scheduled session with less than three business days' notice.